datacamp/community-courses-intro-to-data.world-in-python/chapter4.md

 ## Use the dataframes property of the resulting query to create a dataframe variable named `stateStats`
 stateStats = ___

-## Plot the stateStats results using State as the x-axis (matplotlib is already imported)
+## Plot the stateStats results using state as the x-axis (matplotlib is already imported)
 ____.plot(x=____)

 plt.show()